cap-js/docs/guides/deployment/to-cf.md

 ![The screenshot shows the SAP BTP cockpit, when a user navigates to his dev space in the trial account and looks at all deployed applications.](./assets/apps-cockpit.png){.mute-dark}

-::: tip Assign the _admin_ role
+::: tip Next up: Assign the _admin_ role
-We didn't do the _admin_ role assignment for the `AdminService`.
-You need to create a role collection and [assign the role and your user](https://developers.sap.com/tutorials/btp-app-role-assignment.html) to get access.
+In order to access the admin APIs you need to assign the _admin_ role required by `AdminService`.
+Create a role collection and [assign the role and your user](https://developers.sap.com/tutorials/btp-app-role-assignment.html) to get access.
 :::

 [Got errors?
 See the troubleshooting guide.](../../get-started/troubleshooting#cflogs-recent){.learn-more}